core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Accept:
 : absent, application/link-format or any other media type representing web links

-The following response codes are defined for this interface:
+The following response is expected on this interface:

 Success:
 : 2.05 "Content" or 200 "OK" with an
   application/link-format or other web link payload containing one or more matching entries for the RD resource.

-Failure:
-: 4.00 "Bad Request" or 400 "Bad Request" is returned in case of a malformed request for a unicast request.

-Failure:
-: No error response to a multicast request.

-HTTP support :
-: YES (Unicast only)

 The following example shows an endpoint discovering an RD using this interface, thus learning that the directory resource location, in this example, is /rd, and that the